JRustyHaner/mofacts-docker/README.md

 # MoFaCTs Docker

-MoFaCTS is a Meteor.js driven, responsive implementation of the FaCT System designed for use by mobile participants.
-This is the repository for easy testing and deployment of a pre-built using docker containers.
+MoFaCTS is an implementation of the FaCT System, powered by Meteor.js, specifically designed for mobile participants.
+This repository facilitates easy testing and deployment of pre-built MoFaCTs using Docker containers.

-## What is MoFACTs-Mini and MoFaCTs-Full
+## MoFACTs-Mini and MoFaCTs-Full

-MoFaCTS-Full is a full featured version of Dr. Phil Pavlik's MoFACTs system, including the subsystems for authoring new content using Machine Learning.
-It requires additional containers including some from Dr. Andrew Olney's docker hub repositories.
-It is memory intensive and has a minimal requirement of 64GB of RAM.
+MoFaCTS-Full is the comprehensive version of Dr. Phil Pavlik's MoFACTs system, which includes authoring tools utilizing Machine Learning.
+It requires additional containers from Dr. Andrew Olney's Docker Hub repositories.
+Due to its memory-intensive nature, it requires a minimum of 64GB RAM.

-MoFaCTS-Mini is a version of the same system that is designed to run at a lower cost while sacrificing authoring tools.
-It currently requires roughly 3GB or RAM
+MoFaCTS-Mini is a more cost-effective version of the system that sacrifices authoring tools.
+It currently operates with around 3GB of RAM.

 ## Hardware Requirements

--40GB of Free Space
--3GB RAM (Mini)
--64GB RAM (Full)
+- 40GB of available storage space
+- 3GB RAM (for MoFaCTS-Mini)
+- 64GB RAM (for MoFaCTS-Full)

-## Sofware  Requirements
+## Software Requirements

--Linux Server running a modern distrobution, such as Ubuntu -Docker
+- Linux Server running a modern distribution, such as Ubuntu
--Docker-Compose
+- Docker
+- Docker Compose

-## Deploying
+## Deployment

-As with all docker-compose systems, the process for deploying MoFaCTs is the same.
+To deploy MoFaCTs, follow the standard procedure for Docker Compose systems:

--create /mofactsAssets folder in root directory, store your settings.json, caches, and symspell dictionaries here.
-Edit settings.json to show /mofactsAssets as the path and to set the administrator user.
+1. Create a folder named `/mofactsAssets` in the root directory.
+Store your `settings.json`, caches, and Symspell dictionaries in this folder.
+Edit `settings.json` to specify `/mofactsAssets` as the path and set the administrator user.
--navigate to the directory of the docker-compose.yaml script of your choice and run:
+2. Navigate to the directory containing the desired `docker-compose.yaml` script.
--docker-compose up -d
+3. Run the following command: docker-compose up -d

 ## Testing

--A Vagrantfile is distributed in this repository with a provisioning script that will provide all requirements.
-To activate it: vagrant up && vagrant ssh
+A Vagrantfile is provided in this repository along with a provisioning script that sets up all the requirements.
+To use it:

+1. Run the following commands: vagrant up && vagrant ssh
--navigate your host browser to localhost:3000
+2. In your host browser, navigate to `localhost:3000`.

+Feel free to explore and test the MoFaCTs system using the provided Vagrant setup for a hassle-free testing experience.